Allium aflatunense 'Purple Sensation' (Flowering Onion)

-Allium, also known as flowering onion, is a perennial with clusters of small flowers on top of the stems.
+Allium, also known as flowering onion, is a hardy perennial with clusters of small flowers that bloom at the tops of the stems.

 Sowing Allium Seeds

 Start indoors or sow outdoors in spring.
 Some allium species require cold-moist stratification (sow outdoors in fall).
 Barely cover the seeds with soil.
 Full sun.

 Allium cernuum blooms in midsummer with nodding clusters of purplish-pink flowers.
 It's a good groundcover, spreading to form a dense patch.
 Allium cernuum tolerates a wide range of conditions from sandy or rocky soil to damp clay.
 It likes full sun or part shade.
 Sow outdoors in fall, or give it 8 weeks cold-moist stratification before sowing indoors in spring.
 Hardy in zones 3-10.

 height 14" spacing 6"

 Allium christophii is one of my favorite alliums.
 The large, round balls of star-shaped flowers bloom in early summer in a light shade of lavender-mauve.
 They look good with columbine, which blooms at the same time.
 Sow the seeds outdoors in fall, or give them 8 weeks cold-moist stratification before sowing indoors in spring.
 Deer resistant.
 Hardy in zones 4-9.

 height 18" spacing 12"